Updated June, 2023

 Once a package is on the road to its destination, it becomes vulnerable to even more unfortunate events.
+Some of these are completely avoidable, while others are unfortunately outside of any person’s control.

-We’ve come a long way in package tracking, but it’s far from perfect.
-A missed scan somewhere could lead the customer to believe there’s a delivery delay.
-Or there may be times when tracking information shows an item as “delivered,” yet it’s still in a warehouse or on a truck somewhere.
+There may also be instances when tracking information shows an item as “delivered,” yet it’s still in a warehouse or on a truck somewhere.
 Perhaps the customer received tracking information for the wrong order.
 All these instances can be particularly stressful for customers who plan their schedules around their deliveries.

 If an address verification is incorrect or a courier misreads a label, a package could end up at the wrong house.
-In the best case scenario, the items end up with a kind neighbor who will redirect it.
+In the best-case scenario, the items end up with a kind neighbor who will redirect it.
 But couriers may also return packages with address errors without attempting delivery at all.

-Unforeseen route obstacles
+5. Unforeseen route obstacles

-Loss and damage
+6. Loss and damage

 Even with excellent packaging, there’s always the risk of item loss or damage while in transit.
 Traffic accidents, driver errors, and other unexpected circumstances can prevent packages from arriving safely.
 The risk increases with oversized items.
 In fact, 21% of surveyed customers reported damage among larger items last year.
 What’s more, 15% said their bulky package never arrived.